shannonhochkins/aysnc-function-calls/README.md

 			promise.then(resolved => this.asyncChain(generator, resolved))
 			.catch(error => generator.throw(error)) // Defer to generator error handling
 		}
 	}
+    // * denotes this function as a generator, yield is similar to await,
+    // although it is only ever 'resolved' when generator.next() is called, it's not relying
+    // on the actual promise being resolved.

 	* generator(self) {
 		yield self.process('pre');
 	    yield self.process('scss');